ayudhaamari/real-waste-classification-cnn/README.md

 Check out our waste classification model in action!
 This demo shows how easy it is to navigate through different sections, explore the dataset, and get instant classification results for waste images.

+## 🌐 Deployment

+The project is deployed on Hugging Face Spaces.
+You can access it [here](https://huggingface.co/spaces/amariayudha/RealWaste_Prediction_Deep_Learning).

 ## 🔮 Future Improvements

-The project team is constantly working to enhance the waste classification system.
-Some areas being explored include:
+From this project, you can continuously working to enhance the waste classification system.
+Future improvements include:

-- Implementing object detection to classify multiple waste items in a single image
+- **Object Detection**: Implementing algorithms like YOLO or Faster R-CNN to detect and classify multiple waste items within a single image.
-- Expanding the dataset to include more diverse waste types
+- **Dataset Expansion**: Collecting more data to cover a wider variety of waste items and improve model generalization.
-- Experimenting with newer architectures like EfficientNet for potentially improved performance
+- **Advanced Architectures**: Experimenting with architectures like **EfficientNet** or **ResNeXt** for potentially improved performance.
+- **Edge Deployment**: Optimizing the model for deployment on edge devices like smartphones and Raspberry Pi for real-time waste classification.
+- **User Feedback Loop**: Incorporating user feedback to continually improve model accuracy and reliability.

 ## 💡 Real-World Applications

 This waste classification system has numerous potential applications:

-1. **Smart Bins**: Automating waste sorting in public spaces
+1. **Smart Bins**: Automating waste sorting in public spaces to improve recycling rates.
-2. **Recycling Plants**: Enhancing sorting efficiency in recycling facilities
+2. **Recycling Plants**: Enhancing sorting efficiency in recycling facilities, reducing manual labor.
-3. **Educational Tools**: Teaching proper waste segregation in schools and communities
+3. **Educational Tools**: Teaching proper waste segregation in schools and communities through interactive apps.
-4. **Waste Management Apps**: Integrating with mobile apps to help users properly dispose of items
+4. **Waste Management Apps**: Integrating with mobile apps to help users properly dispose of items by scanning them.

 ## 🌍 Environmental Impact

 By improving waste classification accuracy, this project aims to:

-- Increase recycling rates
+- **Increase Recycling Rates**: Proper sorting leads to more materials being recycled.
-- Reduce contamination in recycling streams
+- **Reduce Contamination**: Minimizes contamination in recycling streams, improving the quality of recycled materials.
-- Lower the amount of waste sent to landfills
+- **Lower Landfill Waste**: Reduces the amount of waste sent to landfills, decreasing greenhouse gas emissions.
-- Promote circular economy principles
+- **Promote Circular Economy**: Encourages the reuse and recycling of materials, supporting sustainable resource management.

 ## 📁 Project Structure